Karjasoo

 Karjasoo is a village in Põhja-Sakala Parish, Viljandi County in central Estonia, located about 10 km west of the town of Suure-Jaani, the administrative centre of the municipality.
-Most of the village's territory is covered by the northern part of Kuresoo Bog which is part of the Soomaa National Park.
+Most of the village's territory is covered by the northern part of Kuresoo Bog, which is part of Soomaa National Park.
 In 2009 Karjasoo had a population of 7.

-Composer, organist and folk songs collector Mart Saar (1882–1963) was born in Hüpassaare which is now part of Karjasoo village.
+The composer, organist, and folk song collector Mart Saar (1882–1963) was born in Hüpassaare, which is now part of the village of Karjasoo.